Duart Castle

 Duart Castle, or Caisteal Dhubhairt in Scottish Gaelic, is a castle on the Isle of Mull, beside the Sound of Mull off the west coast of Scotland, within the council area of Argyll and Bute.
 The castle dates back to the 13th century and is the seat of Clan MacLean.
 One source states that the castle was "brought back from ruin in 1911".
+The regimental colours of the WW1 Canadian Expeditionary Force 236th Battalion (New Brunswick Kilties), CEF are laid up in the Great Hall.